-2. Analyze the results: a green checkmark means that your server hasn’t been found among bad senders.
+2. Analyze the results: a green checkmark means that your server hasn’t been found on a blacklist.

-How to avoid the risks of getting blacklisted?
+How to avoid the risks of being blacklisted?

-It’s better to take action right away and make all needed arrangements to avoid getting blacklisted.
+It’s better to take action right away and make all needed arrangements to avoid being blacklisted.